Risks and Contraindications of the ROCA Test

-- In women who are considered ‘high risk’ for ovarian cancer (due to mutations in BRCA genes or family history of cancer), the current clinical recommendation is prophylactic risk-reducing surgery, typically removal of the ovaries and fallopian tubes.
+The current clinical recommendation for women who are considered ‘high risk’ for ovarian cancer (due to mutations in BRCA genes) is prophylactic risk-reducing surgery, typically removal of the ovaries and fallopian tubes.
 The ROCA Test should NOT be offered as an alternative to risk reducing surgery.
 Only if a woman cannot undergo or declines risk reducing surgery should the ROCA Test be considered.

-- Although there is evidence that more early stage ovarian cancers can be detected in women who undergo screening using the ROCA Test, many women will still be diagnosed after the cancer has spread.
+Although there is evidence that more early stage ovarian cancers can be detected in women who undergo surveillance using the ROCA Test, many women will still be diagnosed after the cancer has spread.

-- Similar to other screening tests, having ovarian cancer screening using the ROCA Test may create anxiety in some women if there are abnormal results even when no cancer is present.
+Surveillance for ovarian cancer using the ROCA Test may create anxiety in some women if there are abnormal results even when no cancer is present.
 In some women, these results will lead to surgery even when no cancer is present and occasionally the surgery will have complications.
-All women undergoing screening should understand these risks.
+All women undergoing surveillance should understand these risks.